aehng/Lecture-Notes/Module1/Lec09-Mon_Jan_30/README.md

 (At least) one student converted the entire `MODEL` from 1D to 2D.
 It looks like this was a *lot* of work, and took a few attempts to get right.
 I don't mean to pick on this student, but their journey provided a lot of fodder for this lecture.

-The original `MODEL` in the starter code was 4540 lines of code long.
-This student's final version is 9354 lines long; more than double.
+The original `MODEL` in the starter code was 4,540 lines of code long.
+This student's final version is 9,354 lines long; more than twice the length of the original data.
 This student created an auxiliary program to re-write `ai.py` for them.
 They needed NumPy to pull this off.
 This took them *way* above and beyond what was called for in an assignment in a 1000-level CS class.

-They started work last Thursday.
-I am positive if they started early they would have realized this is was a hare-brained way to go about it.
+As near as I can tell, they started work last Thursday afternoon.
+I am positive that had they started earlier, they would have realized this is was a hare-brained way to go about it.
 As they say, desperate times call for desperate measures.

 **Protip:** I said this before, but I'll say it again.
 You *never* need NumPy to solve *any* homework problem in this class.